 The first question that interested buyers should ask themselves is, “Should I save $70 and buy the Fire TV Stick 4K instead?”
 Let’s explore these differences first.

-Differences Between 2nd Generation Fire TV Cube & Fire TV Stick 4K
+2nd Generation Fire TV Cube vs Firestick 4K – Differences

 Below are the major features that set the 2nd Generation Fire TV Cube apart from the Fire TV Stick 4K.

-In my opinion, there are two big differences between these models which is processing power and an integrated Echo device.
+In my opinion, there are three big differences between these models which is the internal storage, processing power, and an integrated Echo device.